graphmalizer/graphmalizer-core/docs/ABOUT.md

 	 x  ( )			404
 	 x  (-)			404

-Edge cannot be found
+Nodes found, but edge cannot be found

 	( ) ( )			404
 	(-)	( )			404
 	( ) (-)			404
 	(-) (-)			404

-Edge cannot be found
+Edge was found, either directly (using some id) or through nodes.

 	( )-->( )			( ) -> ( )
 	(-)-->( )			(-) -> ( )